Kite: Cultural uses

 Kite festivals are a popular form of entertainment throughout the world.
 They include large local events, traditional festivals which have been held for hundreds of years and major international festivals which bring in kite flyers from other countries to display their unique art kites and demonstrate the latest technical kites.

 Many countries have kite museums.
 These museums may have a focus on historical kites, preserving the country's kite traditions.

 Asia

 Kite flying is popular in many Asian countries, where it often takes the form of "kite fighting", in which participants try to snag each other's kites or cut other kites down.
 Fighter kites are usually small, flattened diamond-shaped kites made of paper and bamboo.
 Tails are not used on fighter kites so that agility and maneuverability are not compromised.In Afghanistan, kite flying is a popular game, and is known in Dari as Gudiparan Bazi.
 Some kite fighters pass their strings through a mixture of ground glass powder and glue, which is legal.
 The resulting strings are very abrasive and can sever the competitor's strings more easily.
 The abrasive strings can also injure people.
-During the Taliban rule in Afghanistan, kite flying was banned, among various other recreations.
+Currently after Taliban rule in Afghanistan, kite flying is banned, among various other recreations.